 Lucid dreaming offers a lot of benefits not least of which is having fun in a real-world type environment.
 It seems that the only limits imposed upon a lucid dreamer are those they hold in their own mind.
 But does this omnipotent dream power apply to everything.
-For instance, can you go back in time in a lucid dream?
+For instance, time travel.

 What lucid dreams can and cannot do

 To understand why we can experience the past in a lucid dream but why we cannot actually travel in time we need to look at the strengths and limitations of lucid dreaming.

 Lucid dreaming a powerful tool.
 It can be used for some truly amazing things that go far beyond mere fantasy-fulfilment (though that is pretty cool as well).

 So, if you can do anything you want in a lucid dream is it such a stretch to think that you might be able to time travel?

 Well, it isn’t possible to time travel in a lucid dream but that doesn’t mean you can’t go back in time.